List of recurring characters in The Suite Life of Zack & Cody: Skippy

-Skippy (played by Bo Crutcher) is the night-manager of the Tipton Hotel.
+Skippy (played by Bo Crutcher) is the night manager of the Tipton Hotel.
 He grew up on a farm and said his grandfather was scary.
 He is not very bright, and appears to be frightened of Mr. Moseby.
 He is so dim-witted that immediately after Mr. Moseby told him not to let Zack or Cody into the exhibit, he let them in anyway.
 He first appeared in "Scary Movie", but Mr. Moseby called him Sparky, although it is possible that Mr. Moseby did not know his name, because he called him his night-manager while in other episodes he calls him Skippy.
 Skippy was left in charge of the hotel in the episode "I Want My Mummy".
 Zack says that Skippy is so nice, that he would give anyone anything if they just asked, even his wallet.

 Grace

 Grace (played by Naomi Chan) is an emotionless towel maid at the Tipton who appeared in "Ah!
 Wilderness" while Carey was painting.
-In "Orchestra", she is given the name Grace and attempts to teach London how to do her job.
+In "Orchestra", she is given the name Grace and attempts to teach London how to do her job, Unfortunately, London Tipton accidentally blows the contents of the new vacuum cleaner right into Grace's face.